-This site lies within the Bramhall Park Conservation Area as identified on the Proposals Map of the SUDP Review and is subject to an Article 4(2) Direction that provides for special planning controls to assist the preservation and enhancement the special character and appearance of the Conservation Area.
+The site lies within the Bramhall Park Conservation Area as identified on the Proposals Map of the SUDP Review.

-The main issues of contention relate to scale and visual impact in relation to the existing house and the Bramhall Park Conservation Area, potential harm to the amenity of the neighbouring properties and harm to trees.
+In assessment of the application, it is considered that the main issues of contention are the scale and visual impact of the proposal in relation to the existing house and the Bramhall Park Conservation area, the potential harm to the amenity of the neighbouring properties and harm to trees.